opurbo007/Routine/README.md

 -  **Batch and Semester Selection:** Choose a specific batch and semester for which you want to generate a class schedule.

--  **Automatic Schedule Generation:** The system automatically generates a class schedule based on predefined criteria, such as course availability, teacher preferences, and room capacity.
+**Schedule Generation:** The system generates a class schedule based on predefined criteria, such as course availability, teacher preferences, and room capacity.

 -  **Teacher and Room Availability:** Ensure that teachers and rooms are available during the specified time slots, avoiding scheduling conflicts.